shrutig/ddf-jdbc/README.md

 3. Sub class any Handlers optionally.
 4. Make a scalatest spec in the test source folder.
 This spec will extend various Behaviors used for testing.
 5. A template spec is [here] (https://github.com/tuplejump/ddf-jdbc/blob/master/postgres/src/test/scala/io/ddf/postgres/PostgresJdbcDDFSpec.scala)
+6. Change build.sbt to include your implementation optionally, if you are using the same repo or a fork.